HSLdevcom/digitransit-ui/docs/GeoJson.md

     }
 ```

-In above, default properties 'textOnly' etc. are used to control rendering.
-Other properties can be used by adding
+In above, the default properties 'textOnly' and 'name' are used to control rendering.
+Other properties can be
-a suitable metadata entry, which maps custom attributes into standard attributes,
+used by adding a suitable metadata entry, which maps custom attributes into standard attributes,
 into the configuration file (see the example configuration in the beginning of this document).

 ## Popups